1294 Jack Dayton Circle Young Harris, GA 30582 706-896-4783 or 706-896-0040

-During the second half of 2008, with Laranda Mullins Mauldin and Richard Botting serving, the Pantry grew with more and more volunteers stepping up to handle the growing demands of the community as the economy tumbled towards a depression, by receiving, sorting and packaging food contributed by the community through churches, businesses, organizations and individuals.
+During the second half of 2008, with Laranda Mullins Mauldin and Richard Botting serving as co-coordinators, the Pantry grew with more and more volunteers stepping up to handle the growing demands of the community as the economy tumbled towards a depression, by receiving, sorting and packaging food contributed by the community through churches, businesses, organizations and individuals.
 In January of 2009, the Pantry met the requirements of the Georgia Food Bank and started purchasing food through the Food Bank of Northeast Georgia in Athens, Ga, at an approximate cost of 18 cents per pound, and thanks to the generous donations from the community was able to purchase a little over 5,000 pounds for its first weekly distribution to 130 households, feeding approximately 300 people.

 The weekly demands grew to almost 400 households per week, to eventually purchasing and distributing over 300,000 pounds of food to 13,200 households, feeding almost 30,000 people during 2009, 7,456 of which were children.